Particle physics - LHC - ATLAS

 Observation of top‑quark pair production in lead‑lead collisions

-This ATLAS analysis achieved the first observation of top-quark pair (\( t\bar{t} \)) production in \( p+\text{Pb} \) collisions at \( \sqrt{s} = 8.16~\mathrm{TeV} \), reaching >5σ significance and 9% cross-section uncertainty—the most precise result in a heavy-ion environment.
+This ATLAS analysis achieved the first observation of top-quark pair ($t\bar{t}$) production in $p+\mathrm{Pb}$ collisions at \( \sqrt{s} = 8.16~\mathrm{TeV} \), reaching >5σ significance and 9% cross-section uncertainty—the most precise result in a heavy-ion environment.
 Top quarks, decaying before QGP formation, serve as clean probes of initial-state nPDFs, particularly high-\( Q^2 \) gluons.
+Results were presented at ICHEP 2024 and Diffraction & Low-x 2024 and published in JHEP 11 (2024) 101.

 Analysis of $t\bar{t}H$ and $t\bar{t}W$ production in multilepton final states with the ATLAS detector

+This ATLAS analysis measured \( t\bar{t}H \) and \( t\bar{t}W \) production in multilepton final states, focusing on the two same-sign leptons plus one hadronic tau channel, using 80~fb\(^{-1} \) of 13~TeV $pp$ data.
+It provided direct sensitivity to the top-Higgs Yukawa coupling and probed \( t\bar{t}W \) backgrounds in high-object-multiplicity final states.
 I optimised multivariate discriminants to isolate the \( t\bar{t}H \) signal from major SM backgrounds (\( t\bar{t}W \), \( VV \), non-prompt leptons) and led the lepton background estimation using a data-driven fake-factor (ABCD) method, improving modelling accuracy.
 I also contributed to simulation production and framework development to enhance analysis efficiency.
-Results were presented at
+Results were presented at ICHEP 2020.

 ATLAS Flavour tagging: jet collection calibration and CDI tooling